JJJ/ab-testing-for-wp/README.md

 # A/B Testing for WordPress

-WordPress plugin which will enable to run A/B tests from anywhere within your content.
+WordPress plugin which allow you to run A/B tests from anywhere within your content.

+Utilize the new Gutenberg editor to create split tests to serve to your visitors and find out which variation works best.

 ![Gutenberg Demo](src/assets/plugin-gutenberg-demo.gif)